EventStore/documentation/docs/cloud/faq.md

 If the cluster DNS name resolves using an external DNS server, but your local DNS server fails or rejects to resolve it, you can try the following:

-- If the issue is in the router, and you can configure it, check the router documentation to allow DNS queries, which resolve to private IP ranges.
+- On a corporate network or VPN, check with your IT department or team responsible for network configuration to allow DNS queries which resolve to private IP ranges
-- When you are sure that the router is fine, it might be your Internet provider, which is blocking such queries.
-Try getting in touch with them to resolve the issue.
+- On a home network, routers typically configure clients to use the DNS servers provided by your Internet provider, which could be blocking such queries
-- You can also reconfigure your router, or your machine, to use public DNS servers like `1.1.1.1` or `8.8.8.8`.
+    - You can reconfigure your router to configure clients on your network to use public DNS servers like `1.1.1.1` or `8.8.8.8`
+    - You can also change the DNS configuration of your local machine to use public DNS servers like `1.1.1.1` or `8.8.8.8`

 ## Operational characteristics of Kurrent Cloud